Seguimos con los posts dedicados a la certificación de AWS SAA.

 - EC2 with Instance Store are fewer families to choose from.

 - The critical difference: cannot stop or start EC2 with Instance Store.
 If there is a hypervisor issue, with EBS we can stop-start the EC2.
 Not with Instance Store.
 You’ve lost that Instance.
-This is why is called Ephemeral Storage.

 - Instance Store Volumes are not shown in the Volumes section.
 Can’t do anything at all with them.